EmineSener/Sentiment-Analysis-on-Automobile-Brands/README.md

 I have created a static and limited website, allowing you to preview the web application without running the Flask server.
 You can access the [website](https://eminesener.github.io/SentimentAnalyseBrands/)

-## Resources

-Below, you can find the resources that were helpful in the development of this project:

-- [Resource Name 1](URL1): Description of the resource.
-- [Resource Name 2](URL2): Description of the resource.
-- [Resource Name 3](URL3): Description of the resource.

-## Contributing

-Guidelines for contributing to the project.

-## License

-Information about the project's license.